Motor Trade Law Legal Advice & Services

 Motor trade legal advice

-Motor trade legal advice for car dealers and traders, on all aspects of the law surrounding the buying, repairing, selling and financing of second hand cars direct from an automotive industry expert.
+Motor trade legal advice for car dealers and traders, on all aspects of the law surrounding the buying, repairing, selling second hand cars and motor finance law direct from an automotive industry expert.

 Our first hand experience in the automotive sector, car dealerships, vehicle manufacturers, motor dealers and bodyshops means we literally know the cars and the business inside out.